 - other business approved by the CBIRC.

 To engage in insurance agency business, a professional insurance agency must enter into a written agency contract with an insurance company, agreeing on the rights and obligations of both parties and other relevant matters.
-An agency contract may not violate any laws or administrative regulations or the provisions issued by the CBIRC.
+An agency contract may not violate any laws or administrative regulations, or the provisions issued by the CBIRC.

-Under the Insurance Law, the applicant, insured or beneficiary shall, in a timely manner, notify the insurer after becoming aware of the occurrence of an incident covered by the insurance.
+Under the Law, the applicant, insured or beneficiary shall, in a timely manner, notify the insurer after becoming aware of the occurrence of an incident covered by the insurance.
 Where an applicant, insured or beneficiary fails to notify the insurer in a timely manner either intentionally or out of gross negligence, making it difficult to ascertain the nature, cause and extent of the loss of the incident covered by the insurance, the insurer will not be liable for indemnification or payment of the insurance benefits for the indeterminable part, unless the insurer has known or should have known about the incident in a timely manner through other channels.
-An applicant also has a duty to cooperate with the insurer that is defending a claim on its behalf.
+An applicant also has a duty to cooperate with the insurer who is defending a claim on its behalf.
 The applicant must keep the insurer informed of all major case developments, respond to the insurer's reasonable enquiries and notify the insurer.

 After receiving an insured's or beneficiary's claim for indemnity payment, the insurer must assess the claim in a timely manner.
 If the circumstances are complex, the insurer must complete the assessment within 30 days, unless otherwise agreed upon in the insurance contract.
 The insurer must notify the insured or beneficiary of the assessment result.
-For a claim that falls within the insurance coverage, the insurer must perform the obligation of paying the indemnity within 10 days of reaching an agreement on the payment of indemnity with the insured or beneficiary.
+For a claim that falls within the insurance coverage, the insurer must perform the obligation of paying the indemnity within 10 days of after reaching an agreement on the payment of indemnity with the insured or beneficiary.
 If the insurance contract provides otherwise for the time limit for indemnity payment, the insurer must perform the obligation of paying the indemnity as agreed upon therein.
 If the insurer fails to perform the obligation as prescribed, it shall, in addition to paying the insurance indemnity, pay compensation for the insured's or beneficiary's loss suffered.

 In cases where an insurer cannot determine the amount of indemnity to be paid within 60 days of receiving a claim for indemnity and the relevant certificates and materials, it must first pay the amount that can be determined according to the current certificates or materials, and after it finally determines the amount of indemnity to be paid, it shall pay the difference.